ezraroi/Human-AI-Collab/d-difficulty.md

     - challenge-gap-d-c.md
     - lev-vygotsky.md
     - wilfred-bion.md
+    - beta-elements.md
 Emoji: "\U0001F9E9"
 id: bafyreidbddvjsfzardtkld75akrvm56puxfr44p2mevmwwqjrl4ycdhciq
 ---
 # D (Difficulty)
 The complexity or challenge level of the task, idea, or emotional experience the user engages with.
-D represents the "load" of unprocessed [beta-elements](beta-elements.md) requiring metabolic transformation on [Identity Stakes](identity-stakes.md).
+D represents the ‘load’ of unprocessed beta-elements requiring metabolic transformation **when the material is marked as self-relevant ([Identity Stakes](identity-stakes.md))**.
 **Formula Role:**
 **Denominator component in [P(α)](p-alpha-probability-of-growth.md) = (S\_e × S\_t) / \|D-C\|**
 D pairs with [C (Capacity)](c-capacity.md) to create the **Challenge Gap** \|D-C\|: